Decriminalise Sex Work

 If you are a sex worker seeking more detailed information on the laws in Queensland there is a Respect Inc. resource available here.

 The laws in Queensland have failed on a number of counts.
 They have:

 - failed to provide safe working environments for sex workers, with many aspects of the laws endangering sex workers’ safety.

 - failed to effectively regulate the industry, with only 20 legal brothels in the state and the majority of the industry forced to operate outside the arduous, expensive system.

-- failed to deliver a cost-effective system of regulation, costing taxpayers approximately $10 million and showing no likelihood of becoming sustainable through licensing fees.
+- failed to deliver a cost-effective system of regulation, costing taxpayers at least $20 million and showing no likelihood of becoming sustainable through licensing fees.

 - failed to protect against police corruption, as police are now, once again, the regulators of the majority of the sex industry.

 Decriminalisation is the repeal of sex work specific laws.
 In Queensland that includes repeal of Criminal Code Section 22A, the Prostitution Act and sections of the Police Powers and Responsibilities Act.
 Decriminalisation is not ‘no regulation’.
 When sex work is no longer criminalised, the laws and regulations that apply to other businesses apply to the sex industry.

 Importantly, police would no longer have a role in the regulation of the sex industry.
 In line with the Fitzgerald Inquiry recommendation there would not be a police unit specific to the sex industry.
 Of course, the criminal laws that apply to other industries and the general community will still apply to sex workers and the sex industry.
 For more information about decriminalisation read this Scarlet Alliance briefing paper.